 If you need more data (we’re glad you like data as much as us), this study makes my above point clear.
 One 2-week study had randomized, dieting adults to sleep either 5.5 or 8.5 hours each night.

-Subjects who slept 8.5 hours lost 55% more body fat and gained 60% more lean body mass (aka muscle) than subjects who only slept 5.5 hours.
+Subjects who slept 8.5 hours lost 55% more body fat and gained 60% more lean body mass than subjects who only slept 5.5 hours.

-We are obsessed with sleep and you should be too if you want to lose weight (or gain muscle) in the next 30 days.
+We are obsessed with sleep and you should be too if you want to lose weight (aor gain muscle) in the next 30 days.

 Exercise and dieting are significantly more fruitful when we prioritize quality sleep.
 To help you improve, read this article on tried-and-true processes and products to help you sleep better.